Zupeuc/CLEMAPSensorData/README.md

 I think I could have coded mainwindow.py in a more elegant way, in the end I prioritized functionality and just went for it.
 If I would code it again I would definitely do it differently.

-Somehow when I open a graph and then close it, the instance does not close completely in matplotlib.
+When I open a graph and then close it, the instance does not close completely in matplotlib.
 After some time using the app, it shows a warning: "more than 20 figures have been opened".
 Still works fine, but definitely something that would need a fix to optimice the app.

 ### Future additions